Jollerprutt/proxmox-node/README.md

 ## 3.00 Configure your Proxmox Hardware
 Configuration is done via the Proxmox web interface.
-Just point your browser to the IP address set during the installation of Proxmox VE OS (https://your_nodes_ip_address:8006) and ignore the security warning by clicking `Advanced` then `Accept the Risk and Continue` -- this is the warning I get in Firefox.
+Just point your browser to the IP address you set during the installation of Proxmox VE OS (https://your_nodes_ip_address:8006) and ignore the security warning by clicking `Advanced` then `Accept the Risk and Continue` -- this is the warning I get in Firefox.

 Default login is "root" (realm PAM) and the root password you defined during the installation process.